Review: Toraño Exodus 1959 50 Years Box-Pressed Robusto (Prerelease)

 • Number of Cigars Smoked for Review: 1

-The cigar is covered in a very dark Maduro wrapper.
-It’s got a very smooth wrapper with a bit of an oily sheen and small amount of tooth in different areas.
+The cigar is covered in a very dark maduro wrapper.
+It’s very smooth with a bit of an oily sheen and small amount of tooth in different areas.
 One thing you notice right away is the almost seamless construction of the wrapper.
 It looks like one uniform leaf.
 It’s very much box-pressed with a spongy feel to it.
 It’s not really under packed but it does feel quite soft.
 I get a nice chocolate and spice note on the pre-light and some chocolate, coffee and a touch of leather on the draw.

-As I begin the First Third I am hit with a solid chocolate flavor as well as some coffee and a bit of leather.
+As I begin the first third I am hit with a solid chocolate flavor as well as some coffee and a bit of leather.
 There is a nice pepper note on the tongue and a spice kick through the nose, a nice start.

-Toraño Exodus 1959 50 Years Box-Pressed Robusto 2.png
+Torano Exodus 1959 50 Years Box Pressed Robusto 2

-Coming into the Second Third the coffee note has become the leading flavor.
+Coming into the second third the coffee note has become the leading flavor.
 The chocolate has settled a bit into more of a cocoa flavor.
 The profile has turned a bit woody at this point and I am also getting a leathery licorice note on the finish that is quite pleasant.
 The finish is average and has a dry feel to it but it doesn’t leave me parched or anything.

-Toraño Exodus 1959 50 Years Box-Pressed Robusto 3.png
+Torano Exodus 1959 50 Years Box Pressed Robusto 3

-Finishing up in the Final Third the flavors have not changed much from the last third.
+Finishing up in the final third the flavors have not changed much from the last third.
 I am still getting a solid chocolate, coffee, leather profile with a bit of wood and pepper.
 The licorice note has left.
 The cigar is full-bodied with a thick smoke feel but is only medium in strength.
 There isn’t much of a nicotine kick at all.

-Toraño Exodus 1959 50 Years Box-Pressed Robusto 4.png
+Torano Exodus 1959 50 Years Box Pressed Robusto 4

 Final Notes: